NRShah25/hashtalk-app/README.md

 ```

 ## 2. Switch to the Development Branch
-Make sure any contributions you make are on an appropriate development branch.
+Make sure any contributions you make are pushed to an appropriate development branch.
 For example:
 ```bash
 git checkout dev
 ```